yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

       "Next": "NextState"
     }

-<font _mstmutation="1" _msthash="166140" _msttexthash="30945356">If the "FunWithMath" state was given the JSON array as input, then both the "Add" and "Subtract" states would receive that array as input.
-The output of "Add" would be , that of "Subtract" would be , and the output of the Parallel State would be a JSON array:</font>`[3, 2]``5``1`
+If the "FunWithMath" state was given the JSON array `[3, 2]` as input, then both the "Add" and "Subtract" states would receive that array as input.
+The output of "Add" would be `5`, that of "Subtract" would be `1`, and the output of the Parallel State would be a JSON array:

     [ 5, 1 ]

 ### Map State

-<font _mstmutation="1" _msthash="166530" _msttexthash="35207120">The Map State (identified by ) causes the interpreter to process all the elements of an array, potentially in parallel, with the processing of each element independent of the others.
-This document uses the term "iteration" to describe each such nested execution.</font>`"Type": "Map"`
+The Map State (identified by `"Type": "Map"`) causes the interpreter to process all the elements of an array, potentially in parallel, with the processing of each element independent of the others.
+This document uses the term "iteration" to describe each such nested execution.

 The Parallel State applies multiple different state-machine branches to the same input, while the Map State applies a single state machine to multiple input elements.